LAION-AI/scaling-laws-for-comparison/README.md

 ## Downloading model checkpoints

-We are currently working on uploading all model checkpoints to HuggingFace in the following repo: <https://huggingface.co/laion/scaling-laws-for-comparison>.
+We are currently working on uploading all model checkpoints (including intermediate checkpoints) to HuggingFace in the following repo: <https://huggingface.co/laion/scaling-laws-for-comparison>.

 We also provide a helper script ([download_models.py](download_models.py)) to download the model checkpoints from HuggingFace.

 To download all models, run the following command: